 Steps for submission of the Senior Project are listed below.
 Final grades will not be submitted, which will delay graduation, until ALL steps have been completed to the satisfaction of the History Department:

-2. At the same time, seniors have the option to print and bind one or two copies of their project (no charge; billed to Provost’s office) through Gator Post & Print (P2X) for their readers to sign and them to keep.
+- At the same time, seniors have the option to print and bind up to three copies of their project (no charge; billed to Provost’s office) through Gator Post & Print (P2X) for their readers to sign and them to keep.
 If interested, follow the directions below:

 Students can print their own form or stop by the Print Shop window inside the Bookstore to pick one up.
 Print Shop open hours are M-F, 8:30 am – 4:00 pm.
 Please submit orders 2-3 business days before you need the Comp to be picked up.
 Special accommodations can be made for rush orders but students must come in person or call (x4839) and speak to Andi Harbold to set this up.